GearHost/Docs/connecting-to-mysql-database.md

 	![wb-creds][enter-creds]

 	c.
-Store your password in the vault
+Store your password in the vault then select ok

 	![vault]